shabbirmateen/iOS-Code-Challenge/README.md

 1. see all JSON fields
 2. sort and display items based on their “type”
 3. select an item to see it full screen.
+4. store the data in device and ability to view while offline

 *Bonus*
 You don't necessarily need to do the following, but will be an add on to your project.
+- Using Realm for local storage
 - Unit Testing / UI Testing
 - Univeral interface support (iPhone & iPad)